ritza-co/handbook/docs/how-to/project-specific-docs/bryntum/wordpress.md

 ## Images, gifs, and videos

+All images should be optimized using [tinyPNG](https://tinypng.com/) to reduce the file size while preserving its quality.

 Go through the Wordpress block editor and delete the image blocks one by one and replace with the appropriate image for that section of the article.

 <video controls width="100%">
     <source src="https://i.ritzastatic.com/images/8da582080e4a495b90d61aac101560f9/image-upload.mp4" type="video/mp4">